kamilburda/batcher/sections/Usage.md

 You can run `plug-in-batch-export-layers` with settings imported from a file (obtained via `Settings → Export Settings...` in the plug-in dialog) by specifying the `settings-file` parameter.
 In that case, the `run-mode` must be `Gimp.RunMode.NONINTERACTIVE` and all other procedure arguments will be ignored (since these arguments will be assigned values from the settings file).

-The `plug-in-batch-export-layers-now` procedure exports layers instantly, always with the last used settings.
+The `plug-in-batch-export-layers-quick` procedure exports layers instantly, always with the last used settings.

 ## Known Issues